Togui6/Rock-Paper-Scissor/README.md

 6) Using &&, ||, =, and ===
 7) If using console.log returns a value but "undefined" as well, then it's normal, no problem
 8) To make a value case insensitive by converting it to lowercase

+What I learned the second time :
+1) Creating events on click
+2) Displaying a score with ``(backticks)
+3) Creating new elements in the DOM from JS and modifying them